dwp/vault-infrastructure/README.md

 # About

 Terraform code to setup a Vault infrastructure with Consul backend for High Availability (HA).
-Terragrunt is used as a wrapper to our terraform code to put dependencies between folders and execute all folders.
+[Terragrunt](https://github.com/gruntwork-io/terragrunt) Terragrunt is used as a wrapper to our terraform code to put dependencies between folders and execute all folders.

-# Terragrunt
-More information on terragrunt can be found in https://github.com/gruntwork-io/terragrunt

 # Vault Infrastructure Layout
 The code for Vault Infrastructure is divided into three functions